Semrush helps you:

 Is Source of Sources Right for You?

-If you’re just getting started or are already an old pro (and don’t mind putting in a little extra elbow grease for free opportunities), SOS is a great option.
+However, it’s also helpful even if you’re an old pro — as long as you don’t mind putting in a little extra elbow grease for free opportunities.

 This platform is still growing, but with the original HARO founder at the helm, it could become a major player in media outreach.